 4. University of Nevada, Las Vegas

-Students at UNLV can specialize in gaming management, meetings and conventions, professional golf management, and restaurant management.
+Students at UNLV‘s William F. Harrah College of Hospitality can learn about hospitality management while focusing on an industry of their choice, such as Gaming Management, Meetings and Events, Professional Golf Management, and Restaurant Management.
 Additionally, students study food sanitation, cost control, financial and managerial accounting, and operations and strategic management.
 Students can customize 22 credits of their degree to pursue their interests.
 Throughout their studies, students participate in an internship, capstone classes, and work experience in the industry before graduation.
+In addition to a bachelor’s degree, the Harrah College of Hospitality offers a master’s degree program (both a traditional and an online option) as well as Ph.D. program.

 5. Fairleigh Dickinson University

-The School of Hospitality and Tourism Management at Fairleigh Dickinson University is the oldest of its type in the New York Metropolitan area.
-The school offers five different hospitality programs in Hotel and Restaurant Management, Specialization in Hospitality for Adult Students, Hospitality Management Studies, and Service Innovation and Leadership.
-The school has two different campuses in Northern New Jersey and an additional five remote campuses for the convenience of students.
-The school offers over 2,000 internship opportunities for their students each year and has an extensive network of alumni to help place students in the career field.
+The International School of Hospitality and Tourism Management at Fairleigh Dickinson University is the oldest of its type in the New York Metropolitan area.
+The school offers different hospitality programs, such as a Bachelor of Science degree in Hotel and Restaurant Management, a Bachelor of Arts for Specialization in Hospitality for adult students, and a Masters of Science degree in Hospitality Management Studies.
+The school has two different campuses in Northern New Jersey, both located near rich hospitality resources, such as New York City and several Fortune 500 companies.
+The school offers over 2,000 internship opportunities for their students each year and has an extensive network of alumni to help place students in the career field, such as connections with Wyndham Worldwide which offers student internships, special classes, and even laboratory experience with scholarships.

 6. Washington State University